Geometry-of-numbers methods in the cusp: Reduction theory for the action of on

 \section{Reduction theory for the action of $\GG(\Z)$ on $W(\R)$}

 Fix an integer $n\geq 3$.
-In this section, we construct finite covers of a fundamental domain for the action of $G(\Z)$ on $W(\R)$.
-As usual, we achieve this in two steps: first, in~\S\S\ref{sec-boxstatement}--\ref{sec-fundgg'}, we choose a certain fundamental domain $\FF$ for the action of $G(\Z)$ on $G(\R)$, and then in~\S\ref{sec-reduct}, we combine $\FF$ with a fundamental set $\RR$ for the action of $\GG(\R)$ on $W(\R)$ to construct our required cover.
+In this section, we construct finite covers of a fundamental set for the action of $G(\Z)$ on $W(\R)$.
+As in \S\ref{sec-sl2redux}, we achieve this in two steps: first, in~Sections~\ref{sec-boxstatement}--\ref{sec-fundgg'}, we choose a certain fundamental domain $\FF$ for the action of $G(\Z)$ on $G(\R)$, and then in~Section~\ref{sec-reduct}, we combine $\FF$ with fundamental sets for the action of $\GG(\R)$ on $W(\R)$ to construct \mbox{our required covers.}

 Note that it suffices to construct a fundamental domain for $\on{O}_{\mc{A}}(\Z)$ on $\on{O}_{\mc{A}}(\R)$, as such a domain would also be a fundamental domain for $G(\Z)$ on $G(\R)$.
-Thus, in \S\S\ref{sec-boxstatement}--\ref{sec-fundgg'}, we work with the group $\on{O}_{\mc{A}}$.
-Furthermore, for our counting purposes, we cannot simply use any fundamental domain $\FF$ for the action of $\on{O}_{\mc{A}}(\Z)$ on $\on{O}_{\mc{A}}(\R)$; rather, we require that $\FF$ be {\it box-shaped at infinity}, and we prove that such a choice of fundamental domain exists in \S\ref{sec-fundgg'}.
+Indeed, when $n$ is odd, this follows because $\on{O}_{\mc{A}}(\Z)$ contains an element of determinant $-1$, namely, the negative of the identity matrix.
+When $n$ is even, this follows because the $2$-torsion elements of $\on{O}_{\mc{A}}(\R)$ are contained in $\on{O}_{\mc{A}}(\Z)$.
+Thus, in Sections~\ref{sec-boxstatement}--\ref{sec-fundgg'}, we work with the group $\on{O}_{\mc{A}}$.
+Furthermore, for our counting purposes, we cannot simply use any fundamental domain $\FF$ for the action of $\on{O}_{\mc{A}}(\Z)$ on $\on{O}_{\mc{A}}(\R)$; rather, we require that $\FF$ be {\it box-shaped at infinity}, and we prove that such a choice of fundamental domain \mbox{exists in Section~\ref{sec-fundgg'}.}